circuitbox/circuitbox/README.md

 Some particulars problems I have come to experience are:

-- Module code interspersed with `require` calls makes it readablity and maintainability hard.
+- Module code interspersed with `require` calls makes its readablity and maintainability hard.
 - Referencing modules within your library using the package name assuming they are always hosted inside another.
 - Dynamic `require` calls where you are not sure which module gets imported.